This material is intended for clinicians and vestibular scientists. See also: bedside version -- HIT test

 We are simply unconvinced that the oblique VHIT testing is useful.
 Without measuring the full vector of eye movement, i.e. torsion, there are simply too many things that can go wrong.
 This may improve.
 There is no reason why offline processing couldn't work for VHIT, at least in some patients.

 The Interacoustic and GN-otometrics VHIT devices differ substantially.
 The GN-otometric VHIT device (ICS) is a goggle that measures the right eye alone.
 If you have a false right eye, or a droopy right eye, it doesn't work.
 The Interacoustic device is more adjustable, as the camera can be positioned on either eye.
 Both devices are somewhat fragile as they both carry a mirror attached to the head, which can be broken.
-Practically however, this does not seem to matter much.
+Practically however, this does not seem to matter much and we (so far) have not had any breakage.

 The Micromedical VHIT uses two cameras placed within the same goggles as their VENG system.
 The heavy goggle limits the acceleration that one can apply, and thus limits the utility.